emnify/product-docs/docs/portal/user-settings.md

 ---
 description: Managing your profile and preferences in the emnify Portal
 last_update:
-  date: 11-16-2023
+  date: 02-28-2024
 slug: /portal/user-settings
 ---

 # User settings

 [**User Settings**](https://portal.emnify.com/user-settings) is where you can manage your profile and preferences.
-It's readily accessible from any page in the emnify Portal by selecting your initials to the right of the **Workspace settings** icon.
+It's readily accessible from any page in the emnify Portal by selecting the avatar with your initials in the top-level navigation.

 ## User profile

-You can create a profile picture, edit your name, or select your organization's name to be taken to the [**Organization Details**](https://portal.emnify.com/organisation-settings/details) form.
+In **User Profile**, you can edit your name or select your organization's name to be taken to the [**Organization Details**](https://portal.emnify.com/organisation-settings/details) form.

 The **Language** dropdown lets you switch the emnify Portal to one of the following languages: